frc3512/LiveGrapher/README.md

 ## Building LiveGrapher

 To build the project, first run `cmake dir` within a terminal from the desired build directory, where "dir" is the relative location of the CMakeLists.txt file.
 If a release build is desired, append `-DCMAKE_BUILD_TYPE=Release` to the cmake call.
-Then run `make`.
+Then run `cmake --build .`.

 To cross-compile from Linux to Windows, install the MinGW-w64 toolchain (`mingw-w64-gcc` and a MinGW-w64 build of Qt 5 (`mingw-w64-qt5-base`), then run `publish-win32.sh` to build LiveGrapher and create a .zip of the application binary and necessary files.